Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 Risks to both views

-To the sceptical reading: the Q1 operating improvement continues and compounds; the settlement closes at €2.0m with insurance recovery; the backlog reduction proves definitional; PNRR successor programmes or the EU's broader decarbonisation and defence-readiness budgets refill the pipeline; refinancing completes on ordinary terms, and the parent-lens discount closes rapidly from a €22–25m base.
+Upside.
+The Q1 operating improvement continues and compounds; the settlement closes at €2.0m with insurance recovery; the backlog reduction proves definitional; PNRR successor programmes or the EU's broader decarbonisation and defence-readiness budgets refill the pipeline; refinancing completes on ordinary terms, and the parent-lens discount closes rapidly from a €22–25m base.

 Sources and method